SalomePlatform/shaper/src/BuildPlugin/doc/faceFeature.rst

 Face
 ====

-The Face feature creates one or several faces using already existing faces in other objects.
+Face feature creates one or several faces using shapes already existing in other objects.

-To create face in the active part:
+To create a face in the active part:

 #. select in the Main Menu *Build - > Face* item  or
 #. click **Face** button in the toolbar